My rating: 4 of 5 stars

 What did Miles say?
 The text’s refusal to satisfy our curiosity on the matter forces our mind to go in every which direction in search of what is “enough” to get one “turned out,” to denominate whatever it is in James that dare not speak its name, to elaborate on what the governess calls, in reference to Quint’s life, “strange passages and perils, secret disorders, vices more than suspected.”

 Considering Quint’s transgression—his affair with the higher-class Miss Jessel, an affair that, it is implied though never stated, left her first pregnant and then dead—we might assume that he conveyed some erotic knowledge to the boy, which the boy then passed to his schoolmates.
 Or maybe, much more innocently, the lower-class laborer simply taught Miles some profanity, and Miles then taught it to his friends.
 Or maybe, much more disturbingly, Quint himself sexually preyed on Miles, and Miles in turn himself acted out sexually at school.
 (Is “green twilight,” by the way, queer code language, a reference to the Wildean green carnation?
-With a text so withholding, one does become paranoid.)
+In a text so withholding, one does become paranoid.)

 But no matter what happened at school, Miles is innocent by definition, since he, an orphan of 10, cannot be held responsible for how an adult has corrupted him.
 (He is not, however, innocent in the angelic way the governess, with her head full of Victorian sentiment, thinks he and Flora both are; this is just the obverse of thinking them secretly depraved.
-One of the governess’s flaws—and her society’s—is to see children as capable only of pure goodness or absolute corruption rather than ordinary humanity.)
+One of the governess’s flaws—and her society’s—is to see children as capable only of pure goodness or absolute evil rather than ordinary humanity.)
 What is the governess if Miles is innocent, as he is?
 That is the only easy question the text poses: she is guilty.
 Of what?
 Of being “blind with victory,” of being so possessed by a will to knowledge that it becomes a will to domination.
 She is guilty of putting the torturous interpretive screw to her young charge.

-Which leads me to a question so horrifying few critics seem to ask it, though they have raked over every other inch of this text.
+Which observation leads me to a question so horrifying few critics seem to ask it, though they have raked over every other inch of this text.
 As the governess exclaims, “The more I go over it, the more I see in it, and the more I see in it, the more I fear.”
 I fear she could be guilty of something even worse than intellectual imposition.
 Are we so sure the governess’s desire is all for the absent Master?
 Are her endless references to the children’s “more than earthly beauty” not a little disconcerting, not to mention her eerie nighttime visit to Miles’s bedroom or her comparison of her accompanying him to church as akin to “some young couple…on their wedding journey”?
 Is Miles’s flirtatious manner with the governess (“His ‘my dear’ was constantly on his lips for me”) not perhaps a victim’s desperate survival strategy, a mollifying concession meant to deflect a more violent trespass?
 Might The Turn of the Screw not in the end be a cross-gendered anticipation of Lolita?

 The novella’s omnipresent disquieting hint of predation, whether we take it to be Quint’s or the governess’s, must be what provoked the strong reactions of the novella’s otherwise laudatory early reviewers, who write of how “the very breath of hell seems to pervade some of its chapters,” who pronounce it “distinctly repulsive,” “very cruel and untrue,” and “the most hopelessly evil story that we have ever read in any literature, ancient or modern.”
 Henry James, concludes one reviewer with an eye toward holiday retail, “is by no means a safe author to give for a Christmas gift.”